 In October, McDonald’s announced that it was changing the registered company name in China from Maidanglao — a rough phonetic rendering of its English name — to Jingongmen, or “Golden Arches.”
 The new name, which is meant to evoke the company’s famous logo, was the source of much mirth online, with some netizens deriding it as tu, a word that literally means “soil or ground” but also pejoratively refers to anything overly earthy, coarse, and unsophisticated.

-The rebranding comes after the August sale of McDonald’s operations in mainland China and Hong Kong to a consortium led by the Beijing-based conglomerate CITIC Group and the American multinational Carlyle Group.
+The rebranding comes after the August sale of McDonald’s operations in Chinese mainland and Hong Kong to a consortium led by the Beijing-based conglomerate CITIC Group and the American multinational Carlyle Group.
 According to reports, CITIC will hold a controlling 52 percent stake in the new venture, 28 percent of the remaining shares will be held by Carlyle, and McDonald’s will retain the final 20 percent.

 In China, the otherwise mundane commercial transaction has taken on the appearance of a major cultural event, as McDonald’s customers have commented on the chain’s significance to their lives.
 To understand this phenomenon, we must first look at the curious history of McDonald’s and other Western fast-food chains in China.

-The first McDonald’s franchise in mainland China was opened in 1990, in the city of Shenzhen in southern China’s Guangdong province.
+The first McDonald’s franchise in Chinese mainland was opened in 1990, in the city of Shenzhen in southern China’s Guangdong province.
 The brand’s heyday came during its first decade in the country, when long lines of customers would greet the official opening of every new McDonald’s branch in a major Chinese city.
 The brand became a byword for Chinese urban development: As the fast food chain expanded into smaller third- and fourth-tier cities, locals came to associate its arrival with the prestige of belonging to a developed, globalized community.

 It’s difficult to capture the giddy optimism that ran through Chinese cities in the mid-’90s.
 Before then, professionalized mass production techniques, uniform allocation of raw materials, and standardized processing were all notions found solely in the country’s industrial sector.
 But Western fast food chains like McDonald’s and KFC brought these practices to China’s catering industry, serving up exotic food that was miles better than traditional state-run or privately owned roadside restaurants.
 Today, the word “McDonaldization” is often used to criticize the homogeneity of brand-saturated cities.
 But back in those halcyon days, the Chinese loved McDonald’s for its safe food, tidy environment, and specialized service.